atgczcl/Unity3d-Time-manager/README.md

 # TimerManagerForUnity3d
 tips: TimerManagerForUnity3d is Singleton Pattern，if you use it end, please call Clear() ;
 you can use it like:
-1.JTInvokeTask base on mono Invoke func
+1.JTInvokeTask base on mono Invoke func;
-指定次数定时器
+指定次数定时器;

         JTInvokeTask.InitOnce(3, true, () =>
         {
             Debug.Log("InitOnce=" + (count));